-Since early 2011, Myanmar/Burma has embarked on a remarkable path of political and economic reforms, departing from five decades of authoritarian rule.
-The government has committed itself to introducing genuine democracy, and some significant steps have been taken towards establishing a more open and equitable society.
-The reform process focuses on the transition to democracy, economic and social reforms, and efforts to make peace with a number of ethnic groups within the country.
+Since early 2011, Myanmar has embarked on a historic path of political and economic reforms, departing from five decades of authoritarian rule.
+The government has committed itself to introducing democracy, and some significant steps have been taken towards establishing a more open and equitable society.
+The reform process focuses on the transition to democracy, economic and social reforms, and efforts to make peace with ethnic armed groups within the country.
 Re-engagement with the international community, in particular Western countries, has been another priority for the government.
 The Chairmanship of ASEAN in 2014 marked an important stepping stone in this direction.

-Currently, bilateral relations are framed by the Council Conclusions of 22 April 2013 and the Council Decision 2013/184/CFSP of 22 April 2013 as well as by the Council conclusions of 22 July 2013 on the Comprehensive Framework for the European Union's policy and support to Myanmar/Burma and Council conclusions of 22 June 2015 on forthcoming elections in Myanmar/Burma.
+Currently, bilateral relations are framed by the Council conclusions of 22 July 2013 on the Comprehensive Framework for the European Union's policy and support to Myanmar/Burma and Council conclusions of 22 June 2015 on forthcoming elections in Myanmar/Burma.